teamILLO/Stockin/discussions/20201007_disccusions.md

 > 2. Include Recent search, exclude real-time search
 > 3. Auto-complete(jadongwansung)
 > 4. StockSummary component list will be on the red and yellow parts
-> 5. Include rise/fall tab buttons on recommendations
+> 5. Rise/fall recommendations should be both on the main page respectively

 Document TODOs
 > 1. Project Abstract - 다운